stephen-hlx/overcooked/README.md

 - [InMemoryTransactionManagerClient](sample/src/main/java/overcooked/sample/twophasecommit/modelverifier/InMemoryTransactionManagerClient.java)
 - [InMemoryTransactionManager](sample/src/main/java/overcooked/sample/twophasecommit/modelverifier/InMemoryTransactionManager.java)

-For examples of the action specifications and invariants of the Two Phase Commit, please see
+For action specifications and invariants of the Two Phase Commit sample, please see its
 [modelverifier package](sample/src/main/java/overcooked/sample/twophasecommit/modelverifier).

-The output of the verification is a report consists of:
-- number of global states
-- number of global states violating the invariants
-- the shortest paths from the initial state to each of the invariant violating states
+The output of the verification includes the shortest paths from the initial state to each of the invariant violating states (this shows what sequence of actions are going to put the system in a state that violates the invariants).

-For instance, the [waterjar](sample/src/main/java/overcooked/sample/waterjar) sample (compared to "Two Phase Commit", the "waterjar" sample has invariant violating states and a relatively smaller state space) has 2 states violating the invariant.
+For instance, the [waterjar](sample/src/main/java/overcooked/sample/waterjar) sample has 2 states violating the invariant.
 And the shortest path from the initial state to one of the violating states is \
+(compared to "Two Phase Commit", the "waterjar" sample has invariant violating states and a relatively smaller state space, making it easier to display)
 ![waterjar_shortest_path](doc/waterjar_failure_0.svg)

 ## How does it work?